Sophia-Torres/VirtualBox-postinstall/README.md

 - Select the Network tab on the left hand side
 - Click on Adapter 2 in the main pane
 - Mark the checkbox to Enable Network adapater
-- In the Dropdown menu next to "Attached to:" select "Internal Network"
+- In the dropdown menu next to "Attached to:" select "Internal Network"
 - Click OK at the bottom right

 ![image](https://github.com/user-attachments/assets/1fc85eae-c4f6-400d-af72-ae499a472136)